lacchain/LACPass-LACChain-Component/README.md

 ### Countries with Public Key Infrastructure (PKI)
 If the Health organization of your Country has a Public Key Infrastructure in place, the onboarding steps will require to use your existing X.509 certificate to complete the onboarding process.

-## Onboarding Health organizations process
+## Onboarding Health organizations setup process

-Using your Country Health Organization PKI X.509 certificates, please follow this steps to onboard your Health organization in the LACPass trust network:
+Using your Country Health Organization PKI X.509 certificates, please follow this steps for the onboard setup of your Health organization in the LACPass trust network:

 1. Create a decentralized identifier [DID](https://w3c.github.io/did-core) typing 'CD' in the CLI Main Menu: